Home

 But there is one aspect of in-person film festivals that online festivals can’t match.
 People go to film festivals for the experience.
 They do so to interact with fellow film buffs and filmmakers and generally have a thrilling communal experience.
 This ingredient is missing in a virtual event.
 Can technology fill this missing piece of the puzzle?
 It would seem so.

 Virtual reality technology is shaping the future.
 In other industries, virtual reality and augmented reality are immersing customers into realistic environments.
-You can drive a Lamborghini from the comfort of your living room or walk around in an IKEA showroom without leaving your home.
+You can drive a Lamborghini from the comfort of your living room.
 In the film industry, multiple people can now explore a movie in a virtual social space.
 It could be just a matter of time before virtual reality film festivals become the norm.

 Download our Virtual Film Festival Checklist PDF